Adapting Knowledge for Few-shot Table-to-Text Generation: Methodology

 \subsubsection{Knowledge-Augmentation Task}

-We plug the PA into the backbone generator to inject the prompts.
+We strategically incorporate the KA subsequent to the final layer within the backbone generator's encoder and decoder.
+This precise integration facilitates the injection of prompts, enhancing the model's ability to assimilate and process the relevant knowledge.
 The intuition of such a design is that the pluggable knowledge adapter satisfies the lightweight, model-agnostic requirement and is adequate for fine-tuning entirely new tasks.
 The knowledge adapter consists of a down-projection matrix, $W_{down}$, and an up-projection matrix, $W_{up}$, as shown in Equation~\ref{kat}:

-$W_{down}$ projects the hidden states into the lower-dimension $d_{bottleneck}$ and $W_{up}$ projects back into the original dimension of hidden states with a residual connection, $r$.
+$W_{down}$ projects the hidden states, $h$, into the lower-dimension $d_{bottleneck}$ and $W_{up}$ projects back into the original dimension of hidden states with a residual connection, $r$.

-The AdaPTGen framework is model agnostic.
-Thus the backbone generator can be any generation model.
-Our experiments utilized BART-large \cite{lewis2020bart}, an encoder--decoder architecture transformer, as our backbone generator for its remarkable performance in generative challenges.
-We insert the PA after the final layer of the encoder and decoder.
-All parameters except the PA are frozen during the pretraining of the knowledge-augmentation module, which allows the PA to retain the knowledge learned from the knowledge-augmentation task.
-As shown in Fig.~\ref{Framework}, the knowledge-augmentation task aims to pretrain the PA to learn the linguistic and semantic pattern representation from the prompts and inject the domain-specific knowledge by reconstructing the masked prompts.
-Given the masked prompts $B = \left\{b_{1}, b_{2}, \cdots, b_{i} \right\}$ and the target sentence $\bar{B}=\left\{\bar{b}_{1}, \bar{b}_{2}, \cdots, \bar{b}_{i}\right\}$, the distribution is $P_{KA}(\bar{B}|B)$ and the learning objective is defined as Equation~\ref{equation2}:
+The initialization of the backbone generator's parameters is conducted using the parameters derived from the antecedent generation module pretraining phase.
+All parameters except the KA are frozen during the pretraining of the knowledge-augmentation module, which allows the KA to retain the knowledge learned from the knowledge-augmentation task.
+Given the masked prompts $B = \left\{b_{1}, b_{2}, \cdots, b_{i} \right\}$ and the target sentence $\bar{B}=\left\{\bar{b}_{1}, \bar{b}_{2}, \cdots, \bar{b}_{i}\right\}$, the distribution is $P_{K}(\bar{B}|B)$ and the learning objective is defined as Equation~\ref{equation2}: